cloudmesh-community/hid-sp18-417/swagger/cloudmesh/strings/README.md

        `make stop`
     * finally the following command will clean the created folder structure for the API testing:
        `make clean`
+    * for the docker image:
+      `make container`
+    * To run the service:
+    'sudo docker exec -it <containerID> bash'

  ### End-points:
  #### basepath is /v2